bitbrain/godot-gamejam/README.md

-# godot-gamejam2D
+# Godot Engine 4.0 template

-🤖 Godot Engine 4.0 template to better get started for gamejams with your 2D game!
+🤖 Godot Engine 4.0 template to better get started for gamejams with your game!